johnwess/johnwess/README.md

 # Hello y'all!
 ## I am currently learning frontend coding.
 #### My current projects include personal and corporate websites.
-#### Eventually I would like to create an online database/community for people who love Murder Ballads
+#### Eventually I would like to create an online database/community for people who love Murder Ballads.
+##### I am also really into photography, collecting vinyl records and playing Dungeons & Dragons.

 <!--
 **johnwess/johnwess** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.